Sales Cloud vs. Service Cloud – What Are the Differences?

-Sales Cloud and Service Cloud are both built on the core Salesforce Platform, so there are critical features they share but are also fairly unique.
-So what are the key differences that makes Sales Cloud for Sales and Service Cloud for Service?
+You may be exploring Salesforce for your business and are wondering about the differences between Salesforce’s two main clouds – Sales Cloud and Service Cloud.
+Sales Cloud and Service Cloud are both built on the core Salesforce Platform, so there are critical features they share, but they are also fairly unique.

 First we’ll take a quick look at these core, shared features before looking at what makes Sales Cloud for sales teams and Service Cloud for service teams.

 There is a certain amount of overlap between Sales Cloud and Service Cloud, which can make things a little confusing at first.
 Before we dive into Sales or Service Cloud specifically, let’s look at what feature they share.
 These are core Salesforce concepts that almost all industries need.

 Whether you’re in sales or service, the common thread is the customer, which is why one of Salesforce’s core features is the ability to manage your accounts and key contacts within that account.